KorAP/Kalamar/README.md

 - `Piwik`: For integrating Matomo/Piwik
 - `Tei2KorAPXML`: For integrated calls to [tei2korapxml](https://github.com/KorAP/KorAP-XML-TEI), if installed
 - `KorAPXML2Krill`: For integrated calls to [korapxml2krill](https://github.com/KorAP/KorAP-XML-Krill), if installed
+- `KorAPXML2CoNLLU`: For integrated calls to [conllu2korapxml and korapxml2conllu](https://github.com/KorAP/KorAP-XML-CoNNL-U), if installed

 ## Troubleshooting